-When procuring property and services under a Federal award, all non-Federal entities that are not States must follow 2 CFR Sections 200.318 through 200.326 and the City is also subject to 2 CFR200.100, as applicable.
+When procuring property and services under a Federal award, all non-Federal entities that are not States must follow 2 CFR Sections 200.318 through 200.326.

 Disclaimer: The City of Columbia shall establish procedures in accordance with the City of Columbia's Procurement Regulations, SC Procurement Code, CFR 200, Uniform Rules set forth in C.F.R.
-200.318-326 and all other applicable State, Federal & local laws, rules and governing procedures.
+200.317-326 and all other applicable State, Federal & local laws, rules and governing procedures.
 This guide is intended to be a quick reference guide only for internal users to conduct sound procurement practices as part of the City of Columbia's Disaster Recovery Continuity of Operations (COOP) Plan.
-Other public entities may be required to follow other guidance but this guide is to be used for SC Severe Storms & Flooding DR 4241/3373/L115-123 procurement and contracting opportunities conducted by the City of Columbia as of October 2015.
+Other public entities may be required to follow other guidance but this guide is to be used for SC Severe Storms & Flooding DR 4241/3373 procurement and contracting opportunities conducted by the City of Columbia as of October 2015.

-\\\This guide is subject to change as updates are released by the Department of Procurement and Contracting \\\
+This guide is subject to change as updates are released by the Purchasing Division